WatForm/fortress/README.md

 * `--version {VERSION}`- Sets the model finder and compiler version.
 The options are `v0`, `v1`, `v2`, `v2si`, `v3`, and `v3si`.
 * `--debug`- Sets this flag to get more information about execution time.
 * `--rawdata`- Sets this flag to get log information in machine-friendly format, so that data can be easily collected for data analysis purpose
-* `--ver`- Sets this flag to verify the instance returned by solver satisfies the original theory before applying transformation for SAT models.
+* `--validate`- Sets this flag to verify the instance returned by solver satisfies the original theory before applying transformation for SAT models.

 Example usage:
 ```